the-draupnir-project/draupnir-documentation/docs/contributing/vision.md

 ## Draupnir's primary deployment method as a bot remains supported as Matrix moves to embrace community management services

-As of writing Draupnir is deployed primarily as a bot.
-This is because of the ease of use that this deployment option provides.
-As Matrix moves towards specifying community management services, Draupnir deployments using bots are likely to be forgotten or left out from receiving new capabilities.
-Either through specification or support from implementation.
+Early in Draupnir's history, the primary mode of deployment for Draupnir among its users was as a bot.
+This was because of the ease of use that this deployment option provides.
+As Matrix moved towards specifying community management services, Draupnir deployments using bots were not forgotten or left out from receiving new capabilities.
+Neither through specification or support from implementation.

-### Policy servers as an example
+### Policy servers as an early example of friction

 An example we can point to is
 [policy servers](https://matrix.org/blog/2025/04/introducing-policy-servers/).